surveilr/www.surveilr.com/lib/pattern/fhir-explorer/README.md

   is ingested, the tables need to be dropped and recreated manually, and any changes in the source data will not be reflected until the tables are refreshed.
+- `package.sql.ts` script is the entry point for loading typical database objects and Web UI content.

 ## Try it out on any device without this repo (if you're just using the SQL scripts)